drewtodd/drewux/content/posts/lean-ux.md

 # Lean UX: The Ultimate Framework for Integrating UX and Agile Development
 ## Delve into the Lean UX methodology, its components, and real-world success stories

-Meta Description: Discover how Lean UX bridges the gap between UX and Agile development, explore its components, and learn from real-world success stories and challenges in the era of remote work.
+> Discover how Lean UX bridges the gap between UX and Agile development, explore its components, and learn from real-world success stories and challenges in the era of remote work.

 ---